-Jeanne Hébuterne: Loving Modigliani – a new novel by Linda Lappin
+Jeanne Hébuterne: Loving Modigliani – A Novel by Linda Lappin

 Loving Modigliani: The Afterlife of Jeanne Hèbuterne by Linda Lappin is a touching and insightful historical fiction.
-It brings new life and a different take on Jeanne’s experience, and is extremely interesting in that the focus is on her instead of Modigliani.
-Part love story and part ghost story, it’s told in the first person from the perspective of Jeanne traveling through the limbo of the afterlife directly following her plunge from the 5th floor of her family’s home.
+It brings new life and a different take on Jeanne’s experience and is extremely interesting in that the focus is on her instead of Modigliani.
+A part love story and part ghost story, it’s told in the first person from the perspective of Jeanne traveling through the limbo of the afterlife directly following her plunge from the 5th floor of her family’s home.

 The story feels very personal and a lot of personal detail is woven into the narrative.
 Modi, as Jeanne calls Modigliani, was 14 years her senior and from the beginning vexed her strict Catholic family.
 They were disdainful of his bohemian lifestyle of women, alcohol, and drugs.
 She met him in 1917 while studying art at the Acadèmie Colarossi and defied religious and societal conventions by living with him, becoming his muse and model, and eventually his common-law wife.
 A year later, their daughter, Jeanne Modigliani was born.

-Vivid depictions of early 20th century Paris create a rich atmosphere and transport the reader into the setting.
-The detail and compassion with which Linda writes, brings out the intensity and passion of Jeanne and Modi’s relationship.
+Vivid depictions of early 20th-century Paris create a rich atmosphere and transport the reader into the setting.
+The detail and compassion with which Linda writes bring out the intensity and passion of Jeanne and Modi’s relationship.
 Like Modigliani, Jeanne utilizes elongated necks and exaggerated forms, and almond-like eyes.
 They often drew each other and influenced one another’s art.

 Linda Lappin kindly agreed to an interview with DailyArt and provided us with a wonderful background and the development of her interest in Jeanne’s life.